FFengIll/pin-llvm-doc/instrument.md

 ## System call

 ### System call Entry
+Will enter into a system call, aka syscall entry.
+Entry will have all arguments given to the syscall.

 ### System call Exit
+Will normally return from a system call, aka syscall exit.
+Exit will have all arguments and the return value of the syscall.

 ### Use default Syscall handler
 Some simple default handlers (exit and entry) are supported.